-Located above Okahu Bay on the shores of the Waitematā Harbour, Ōrākei Marae is just a 10-minute drive from downtown Auckland and is accessible by public transport.
-Takaparawhau (Bastion Point), where the marae is based, is steeped in history and boasts spectacular views of the Waitematā Harbour and the greater Auckland area.
+Located above Ōkahu Bay on the shores of the Waitematā Harbour, Ōrākei Marae is just a 10-minute drive from downtown Auckland.
+Takaparawhau (Bastion Point), where the Marae is based, is steeped in history and boasts spectacular views of the Waitematā Harbour and the greater Auckland area.

 Ōrākei Marae is a living breathing part of the Ngāti Whātua people.
 Tumutumuwhenua, the ancestor the house represents has connections to all the major tribes throughout Aotearoa.

 Upon entering you will be surrounded by carved representations of the many tribal ancestors throughout the land.
 Your senses will be greeted with a myriad of experiences and you will be transformed from a visiting guest to one of the home people during the sacred welcoming ceremony. Ōrākei Marae teaches Ngāti Whātua Ōrākei values to all who attend.
-The Marae ātea is our space for conflict resolution.
-The main house is for peaceful discussion.
+The Marae ātea is the domain of Tumatauenga, our space for conflict resolution.
+The main house is the domain of Rongo, for peaceful discussion.
 The gardens and natural bush become a haven for nurturing the earth and our 3 fully equipped kitchens will ensure every visitor has a full stomach and another story to share on their return home.

 Wyllis Maihi – Marae Operations Manager

 Bookings – Bookings@orakeimarae.org

 Amaia Te Rongo – email@example.com / 0800 832 624

 Ōrākei Marae, 59B Kitemoana St, Ōrākei, Auckland, 1071

 PO Box 42203, Ōrākei, Auckland 1071